lumigo-io/opentelemetry-js-distro/README.md

 }
 ```

-## Configuration
+## Optional Configurations

 ### OpenTelemetry configurations

-The Lumigo OpenTelemetry Distro for Node.js is made of several upstream OpenTelemetry packages, together with additional logic and, as such, the environment varoables that work with "vanilla" OpenTelemetry work also with the Lumigo OpenTelemetry Distro for Node.js.
+The Lumigo OpenTelemetry Distro for Node.js is made of several upstream OpenTelemetry packages as well as some additional logic and, as such, the environment variables that work with "vanilla" OpenTelemetry work also with the Lumigo OpenTelemetry Distro for Node.js.
 Specifically supported are:

 * [General configurations](https://github.com/open-telemetry/opentelemetry-specification/blob/main/specification/sdk-environment-variables.md#general-sdk-configuration)